okbob/pspg/README.md

   --no-bars, --no-commandbar, --no-topbar
-                           don't show bottom, top bar or both --no-cursor              row cursor will be hidden --no-scrollbar           don't show scrollbar --no-sound               don't use beep when scroll is not possible --tabular-cursor         cursor is visible only when data has table format
+                           don't show bottom, top bar or both --no-cursor              row cursor will be hidden --no-last-row-search     don't use the last pattern when starting a new search --no-scrollbar           don't show scrollbar --no-sound               don't use beep when scroll is not possible --tabular-cursor         cursor is visible only when data has table format